 Fairfax Water's LT2ESWTR Round 2 monitoring program began in April 2015 and involved the collection of one sample from water treatment plant sources each month for a period of two years.
 Monitoring for compliance with the LT2ESWTR Round 2 was completed in March 2017.

-Cryptosporidium concentrations were below the 0.075 oocysts per liter.
+Cryptosporidium concentrations were below the EPA action level of 0.075 oocysts per liter.

 SPECIAL PRECAUTIONS